Paula Burch's All About Hand Dyeing

 All-purpose dye requires a completely different recipe from fiber reactive dyes.
 Do not follow the recipes found elsewhere on this web site!
 They work only with fiber reactive dye.

-All forms of all-purpose dye, including Rit® Tint and Dye, Tintex® High Temp Dye, DEKA L® Hot Water Dye, and Dylon® Multi-Purpose Dye, require heat to attach to fabric.
+All forms of all-purpose dye, including Rit® Tint and Dye, Tintex® High Temp Dye, DEKA L® Hot Water Dye, and Dylon® Multi-Purpose Dye, require a considerable amount of moist heat to attach to fabric.
 This means that the usual tie-dye squirt bottle technique is right out: it simply will not work properly.
 For instructions, see the Rit Dye web site - but be sure to first acquire some Retayne® or a similar product to make the color permanent!
 (See below.)
 Instructions are also given below, as the Rit® web site was unavailable for most of 2002.
 They are much more cumbersome than using fiber reactive dye, but if you insist on using all-purpose dye, you'll be far better off using the correct instructions:

 Retayne®